-This is one of the most popular houseplants because it is so easy to grow and maintain.
+This popular houseplant cleans the air in your home and is especially easy to grow and maintain.
 As a tropical foliage plant, it's great for a budding (pun intended) gardener as it tolerates poor light, dry air, and drought.
-The best part: it's efficient at removing benzene and formaldehyde.
+The best part: It's efficient at removing benzene and formaldehyde.

 Spider Plant (Chlorophytum comosum)

 Golden Pothos (Epipremnum aureum)

-Also commonly known as "devil's ivy," this study plant has a subtle yellowish hue on its leaves.
-It especially eradicates carbon monoxide and benzene, making it suitable to entryways from the garage and garden.
+Also commonly known as "devil's ivy," this sturdy plant has a subtle yellowish hue on its leaves.
+It's known to eradicate carbon monoxide and benzene, making it suitable to entryways from the garage and garden.

 Red-Edged Dracaena (Dracaena marginata)